atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 ### Step 3: Create Google Developer Project & configure Google account

-This step is fairly straight-forward: [**follow this**](https://developers.google.com/assistant/sdk/develop/python/config-dev-project-and-account)
+This step is fairly straight-forward: [follow this](https://developers.google.com/assistant/sdk/develop/python/config-dev-project-and-account)
 We need to create a Google Developer Project, grant the Raspberry Pi access to the Google Assistant API by downloading a client secret JSON file.
 Since I downloaded the JSON file on my notebook, I have to transfer the file on my Raspberry Pi via SFTP (e.g. using FileZilla) or alternatively by simply executing in the Terminal:
 `$ scp <path to file>/client_secret_<client-id>.json pi@<raspberry-pi-ip-address>:/home/pi/`
 After switching on all necessary activity controls, we arrive at the final step.

 ### Step 4: Install Google Assistant SDK and run demo

-Again, the guide is quite thorough in the [**last step**](https://developers.google.com/assistant/sdk/develop/python/run-sample).
-If the Assistant responds to the voice command _Hey Google_ or _Ok Google_, we are ready to proceed to the next exciting part: [**Start a conversation with a bluetooth remote**](http://www.atwing.net/#projectModal-bt-remote)
+Again, the guide is quite thorough in the [last step](https://developers.google.com/assistant/sdk/develop/python/run-sample).
+If the Assistant responds to the voice command _Hey Google_ or _Ok Google_, we are ready to proceed to the next exciting part: [Start a conversation with a bluetooth remote]({{ site.baseurl }}/home%20automation/BT-control-assistant/)

 If you later want to come back and test the Assistant, execute on the Raspberry Pi:
 `$ source ~/env/bin/activate`